KlaudiaDabrowska/recruitment-task-allegro/README.md

 ---

 ## Comments

-⋅⋅\*Validation includes characters such as "." and ".." as the application is run on localhost, these characters can make that:
+1. Validation includes characters such as "." and ".." as the application is run on localhost, these characters can make that:
-⋅⋅⋅user stay on the same view even though entered the user name ⋅⋅⋅user move to the parent directory of the current directory, or the directory one level up from the current directory.
+   -user stay on the same view even though entered the user name -user move to the parent directory of the current directory, or the directory one level up from the current directory.

-⋅⋅\* If user is not found or user has no repository - appropriate errors will be displayed
+2. If user is not found or user has no repository - appropriate errors will be displayed

-⋅⋅\* When sending a link to a friend (e.g [localhost:3000/repositories/allegro]), the name of the searched user will be displayed in the input (e.g allegro), so that the friend knows whose repo it is.
+3. When sending a link to a friend (e.g [localhost:3000/repositories/allegro]), the name of the searched user will be displayed in the input (e.g allegro), so that the friend knows whose repo it is.

 ---

-TODO: Add pagination.
+**TODO**: Add pagination.
 The default max items per page are 100.
 When someone has more repos, they do not appear on the application